 Even the niche is not typically a concern for businesses when picking suitable affiliates to work with.
 However, it might be a good idea to have some sort of clarity.

-Here are a few factors you may want to consider when choosing an affiliate:
+Here are a few factors you may want to consider when you choose an affiliate:

 - Geographical location.